 So, what’s in it for you?
 Well, it’s a fun and intriguing way to spark conversations and add a bit of excitement during pregnancy.

-The chart has an interesting origin story.
-Legend says it was discovered in a royal tomb during the Qing Dynasty in China over 700 years ago.
+The chart’s got an interesting origin story.
+Legend has it that it was discovered in a royal tomb during the Qing Dynasty in China over 700 years ago.
 That adds a layer of mystique, doesn’t it?

 Some believe the original chart is stored at the Beijing Institute of Science.
 This only fuels its allure and makes it more fascinating.